 Dady Chery, Editor

-The Cuban-led medical teams in Haiti today [Jan 18, 2012] reported exactly one year with no death among cholera patients treated by Cuban physicians and Latin American Medical School (ELAM) graduates working together in 34 hospitals and health centers across the country.
+The Cuban-led medical teams in Haiti today [Jan 18, 2012] reported exactly one year with no death among cholera patients treated in 34 hospitals and health centers across the country by Cuban physicians and Latin American Medical School (ELAM) graduates working together.

 According to data provided by the teams, this week a sole case was reported in the South, the last department where the epidemic took hold.
 The outbreaks began across the country nine months after the devastating earthquake of January 2010.

-Since then, in cooperation with the Haitian Health Ministry and PAHO, the teams have given priority attention to identifying and treating cholera patients, and are currently concentrating efforts on epidemiological surveillance in areas where acute diarrhea is reported, in order to diagnose new cases, and also provide community education.
+Since then, in cooperation with the Haitian Health Ministry and the Pan American Health Organization (PAHO), the teams have given priority attention to identifying and treating cholera patients, and they are currently concentrating efforts on epidemiological surveillance in areas where acute diarrhea is reported, in order to diagnose new cases, and also provide community education.

 Cholera has hit over half a million people in Haiti, and while case fatalities have generally fallen, they are still high:

-- Haitian health authorities report a rate of 1.3% deaths.
+- Haitian health authorities report a mortality rate of 1.3 percent.

-- In places where the Cuban-led teams are posted, that rate since the beginning of the epidemic is 0.36%.
+- In places where the Cuban-led teams are posted, that rate since the beginning of the epidemic is 0.36 percent.